felipenlunkes/run-ancient-unix/README.md

 sudo apt install simh
 ```

-> To install on Fedoraand derivatives, use:
+> To install on Fedora and derivatives, use:

 ```
 sudo dnf install simh